Join the ResLife team

 - joining an active, friendly community.

 The job holds voluntary worker status and is unpaid.
 However, as you’d need to live in halls for the role, the University will provide you with free accommodation while in post.
+This accommodation will be anywhere the University of Manchester has a ResLife team and preference will not be taken into consideration as we will place advisors where needed for operational reasons.

 You'll lead one event and assist with one larger event per semester; these contribute towards your ResLife programme.